ostroproject/ostro-os/doc/architecture/system-and-security-architecture.rst

-* Scalable Security: Protection mechanisms can be turned on to increase security (defense in depth) or turned off to decrease overhead and/or complexity.
+* Scalable Security: Protection mechanisms can be turned on to increase security (defense in depth) or turned off to decrease overhead and complexity.
 However, not all combinations are tested, see `Production and Development Images`_ later in this document.

 * Unix DAC is used to separate applications.
-Each application runs under a different uid.
+Each application runs under a different UID.
 Supporting multiple real users of the same device is left to applications to support.

 * Permission checks are based on Unix group membership.